cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 ### How do I profit from accessible content?

-_@ML: This section needs to be unfolded._
+_@ML: Hmm, this section would look better when instead of list each member would be a separate headline, with a description._

-The more accessible your content is, the bigger market you can gain.
+* **Increased market reach** - the more accessible your content is, the bigger market you can gain.

-(...)
-It's especially important for government institutions and big companies (...)
+* **Conrofming legal requirements** - accessibility is especially important for certain entities including government institutions and big companies.
+	* These entities are a subject of legal requirements regarding web accessibility.

-It's not only about increasing the market, accessibility guides makes your content more semantic, therefore it will be much easier to work on it using applications of tommorow.
+* **Semantical content** - accessibility guides makes your content more semantic, therefore it will be much easier to work on it using applications of tommorow.
+* **Improve UX for all users** - following accessibilty guides, implements best pracitces.
+This will improve with better experience not only for disabled people, but for all visitors.
+Eg. it will improve experience of: mobile users, older low performance PCs, keyboard oriented users or older people.
+* **Better SEO** - again, better structure enables search engines to explore more content at your page.
+* **Emphasize social responsibility** - by keeping your contents accessible, you prove that your business care about each audience group, and does "right thing".
+That subtle thing can help you with building possitive public relations targeted to individuals, as well as B2B partners.

 ### What's so special about Accessibility Checker?